How to help your dog with luxating patellas

 Important note: I can see dogs PRE-SURGICAL and POST-SURGICAL for patellar problems.
 If there is a surgical correction made, I would shift my focus at working on stabilizing structures away from the knee joint itself.

-A dog with a grade 3 luxating patella needs to immediately be put in a brace.
 There are several braces available, but ultimately you want a brace that is going to keep the knee cap snug in the trochlear groove.
+Bracing is heavily debated for this condition, as it is hard to isolate and prevent motion of the kneecap.
 I am partial to hard braces over soft ones.
 Sometimes kinesiology taping will suffice as a short term solution, but ultimately, owners need to invest in a long term bracing solution.

 Here's a great video encapsulating what we've already talked about.
 In this video, he also discussed some proactive exercises to help your dog rehabilitate the knee